-Figure 2 shows the Kc curve and the leaf area index throughout the crop cycle.
+Figure 2 shows the Kc curve and the leaf area index throughout the crop cycle (days after planting).
+The following topics describe the intervals in days and the Kc values obtained.

 Kc BETWEEN 4 AND 10 DAYS AFTER PLANTING (Kc1 - INITIAL)